dtcenter/MET/met/docs/Users_Guide/appendixF.rst

 Python Embedding for MPR data
 _____________________________

-The Stat-Analysis tool supports the “-lookin python” option.
+The Stat-Analysis tool supports the "-lookin python" option.
 With this option, matched pair (MPR) data may be passed as input.
 An example of this is provided in :numref:`StA-pyembed`.
 That example uses the **read_ascii_mpr.py** sample script which is included with the MET code.
 It reads MPR data and stores it in a Pandas dataframe to be read by the Stat-Analysis tool with Python.

 The **read_ascii_mpr.py** sample script can be found in: